peterjc/thapbi-pict/docs/introduction.rst

 ----------------

-The first stage of the pipeline goes from a set of paired FASTQ files to a set of non-redundant primer trimmed FASTA files.
-This currently runs as
+The first stage of the pipeline goes from a set of paired FASTQ files to a set of non-redundant primer trimmed FASTA files and sample tallies per marker.
-follows:
+This currently runs as follows:

 1. Merge overlappping reads into single sequences, using `Flash <https://ccb.jhu.edu/software/FLASH/>`_